alejogm0520/lakehouses-101-pycon2024/README.md

 ## Credits

-This project is maintained by [Carlos J. Ramirez](https://www.carlosjramirez.com).

-It was forked from the original [Data Lakehouse 101](https://github.com/alejogm0520/lakehouses-101-pycon2024) made by [Alejandro Gómez Montoya](https://github.com/alejogm0520).

-For more information or to contribute to the project, visit [Data Lakehouse 101 on GitHub](https://github.com/tomkat-cr/lakehouses-101-pycon2024).
+This project is maintained by [Alejandro Gómez Montoya](https://github.com/alejogm0520).
+For more information or to contribute to the project, visit [Data Lakehouse 101 on GitHub](https://github.com/alejogm0520/lakehouses-101-pycon2024).

 Happy Coding!